 - Sandy Creek Nature Center: Ideal for the adventurous traveler, this wildlife hub boasts more than four miles of trails along with an indoor Education and Visitor Center featuring live animals and other exhibits.

-- Trail Creek Park: This 113-acre park is packed with exciting features, including mountain bike trails, soccer fields and a playground.
+- Walker Park: This 113-acre park is packed with exciting features, including mountain bike trails, soccer fields and a playground.
 For $1, visitors can enjoy the new splash pads, which offer an easy opportunity for little ones to cool off on a sunny day.